-Your doctor will ask about your symptoms and lifestyle, listen to your voice, and ask you how long you've had voice problems.
+Your health care provider likely asks about your symptoms and lifestyle, listens to your voice, and asks you how long you've had voice problems.
 To further evaluate your voice problems, the following tests may be performed:

 Treatment of vocal cord paralysis depends on the cause, the severity of symptoms and the time from the onset of symptoms.
 Treatment may include voice therapy, bulk injections, surgery or a combination of treatments.

 In some instances, you may get better without surgical treatment.
 For this reason, your health care provider may delay permanent surgery for at least a year from the beginning of your vocal cord paralysis.